Once the entrepreneur obtains the needed finances to start his/her new business,

 plan.
 This will help them budget the

-as well as enable them to line
+new business as well as enable them to line

 up a management team with impressive bios.
 A solid hiring plan is also very important